SurveyG: A Multi-Agent LLM Framework with Hierarchical Citation Graph for Automated Survey Generation: Methodology

 \section{Methodology}

-We introduce \textbf{SurveyG}, an automated survey generation framework that operates in two main phases.
-The \textbf{Preparation Phase} involves retrieving relevant papers, summarizing their content, constructing a hierarchical citation graph, and extracting relationships by traversing the graph.
-The \textbf{Generation Phase} focuses on producing a structured outline and composing a complete survey by integrating instruction prompting within a multi-agent framework.
-An overview of SurveyG is illustrated in Figure \ref{overview pipeline}.
+We introduce \textbf{SurveyG}, an automated survey generation framework with two phases: a preparation phase that retrieves and summarizes papers, builds a hierarchical citation graph, and extracts relationships, and a generation phase that creates a structured outline and composes the full survey through instruction-prompted multi-agent collaboration (Figure~\ref{overview pipeline}).